Vansh404/gmr-gpu/README.md

 # gmr-gpu

-**Batched, differentiable GPU motion retargeting for humanoid robots** — a GPU backend for [GMR](https://github.com/YanjieZe/GMR) that solves the *same* retargeting problem (same IK configs, weights, and preprocessing, validated to machine precision) as a batched projected Levenberg-Marquardt iteration in pure
+**Batched, differentiable GPU motion retargeting for humanoid robots**, a GPU backend for [GMR](https://github.com/YanjieZe/GMR) that solves the *same* retargeting problem (same IK configs, weights, and preprocessing, validated to machine precision) as a batched projected Levenberg-Marquardt iteration in pure